WUKY Local Content and Services Report

 2. Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you’re connected across the community and engaged with other important organizations in the area.

-Public media partners: WMKY (news exchange), Lexington Community Radio (ongoing support & consultation), Kentucky Public Radio (statewide underwriting coop), KET (Kentucky Writers Hall of Fame induction ceremony broadcast), CKRE (subcarrier, engineering support and Casino Night sponsorship).
+Public media partners: WMKY (news exchange), WEKU (joint underwriting sales), Lexington Community Radio (supply news programming, support & consultation), KET (Kentucky Writers Hall of Fame induction ceremony broadcast), CKRE (subcarrier, engineering support and Casino Night sponsorship).

-Education partners: University of Kentucky (UK), Women Writers Conference, UK Opera Theatre, Dunbar High School (internships, feature production, podcast production), Lafayette High School (station tour for Music Business students; internships)
+Education partners: University of Kentucky (UK), UK Opera Theatre, UK College of Fine Arts, UK Feast on Equality, Dunbar High School (internships, feature production, podcast production), Lafayette High School (station tour for Music Business students; internships).

-Business partners: Lane Report magazine (weekly business segment/podcast), Lexington Farmers Market (weekly Farmers Market report), Kentucky Theater (Summer Classic Film Series), Kebco, Inc., Stewart Perry of State Farm Insurance and UK Federal Credit Union (backpack program).
+Business partners: Business Lexington & Lane Report (weekly business segment/podcast), Lexington Farmers Market (weekly Farmers Market report), Kentucky Theater (Summer Classic Film Series), Stewart Perry of State Farm Insurance, Sparkle Car Wash (December Drive backpack program), Matrix Group (branding), Clark Manufacturing (Community Philanthropy project).

 3. What impact did your key initiatives and partnerships have in your community?
 Describe any known measurable impact, such as increased awareness, learning or understanding about particular issues.
 Describe indicators of success, such as connecting people to needed resources or strengthening conversational ties across diverse neighborhoods.
 Did a partner see an increase in requests for related resources?
 Please include direct feedback from a partner(s) or from a person(s) served.